chandima-prabath/User-Account-System/README.md

     print(user[0])
 ```

+## New Changes

+### Password Hashing Algorithm

+The User Account System module now uses bcrypt for secure password hashing instead of SHA-256.
+Bcrypt is a widely-used password hashing algorithm that is designed to be slow and computationally expensive, making it more difficult for attackers to crack passwords.

+### Password Complexity Validation

+The module now enforces a minimum password complexity policy.
+Passwords must be at least 8 characters long and must contain at least one uppercase letter, one lowercase letter, and one digit.

+### Password Reset Functionality
+A new method, reset_password, has been added to the UserAccountSystem class.
+This method allows users to reset their passwords if they have forgotten them.
+When called, the method generates a new random password for the user, which is then emailed to the user's registered email address.

 ## Security Considerations

 When using the User Account System module, it is important to properly secure your database and implement appropriate password policies to prevent attacks such as SQL injection and password cracking.
 Here are some best practices to follow:

-Use a strong and unique passphrase to encrypt your database file.
+* Use a strong and unique passphrase to encrypt your database file.
-Use prepared statements when executing SQL queries to prevent SQL injection attacks.
+* Use prepared statements when executing SQL queries to prevent SQL injection attacks.
-Enforce strong password policies, such as minimum length and complexity requirements, and encourage users to choose strong and unique passwords.
+* Enforce strong password policies, such as minimum length and complexity requirements, and encourage users to choose strong and unique passwords.
-Use rate limiting or account lockout mechanisms to prevent brute-force attacks against user accounts.
+* Use rate limiting or account lockout mechanisms to prevent brute-force attacks against user accounts.
-Regularly backup your database file and monitor for any suspicious activity.
+* Regularly backup your database file and monitor for any suspicious activity.

 ## Conclusion

 The User Account System module provides a simple and easy-to-use interface for managing user accounts in your server applications.
-It uses SQLite as the database backend, and provides methods for registering new users, authenticating existing users, deleting user accounts, changing user passwords, and listing all registered users.
+It uses SQLite as the database backend and bcrypt for secure password hashing.
+The module provides methods for registering new users, authenticating existing users, deleting user accounts, changing user passwords, and listing all registered users.
 By following best practices for database security and password policies, you can ensure the security and integrity of your user account system.